MicrosoftDocs/dynamics365smb-docs/archive/WorkingWithDynamics/how-to-view-and-print-reports.md

 =======
 >>>>>>> refs/remotes/origin/Update14
 # View and Print Reports
-In Finance and Operations, Business edition, there are many predefined reports that you can find in different ways:
+In Business Central, there are many predefined reports that you can find in different ways:

 In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], there are many predefined reports that you can find in different ways: